BenConstable9/Treasure-Hunt/Process-Documents/Coding Standards.md

 Session variables to be camel case

 All files to have an author, modifier and 1 line description at the top

+Changes are to be tracked with an additional comment at the top of the file